-Title 6 of the CFR regulates the transport of hazardous materials in the state of California.
-Employers must provide for and require that their drivers participate in a driver testing and training program to include an actual road test for each new driver employed.
+California Code of Regulations Title 6 regulates the transport of hazardous materials in the state of California.
+Employers must provide for and require that its drivers participate in a driver testing and training program to include an actual road test for each new driver employed.

 Drivers must have a training certificate based on training that meets or exceeds the following: